datacarpentry/datacarpentry.github.io/pages/involved-lessons.md

 Fix a typo, suggest a new module or add features to topics.
 We have a [discussion forum](https://carpentries.topicbox.com/) and a [Slack organization](https://swc-slack-invite.herokuapp.com/) for discussion of topics or teaching strategies.
-If comments or suggestions are directly related to lesson content, please also feel free to file a github issue.
+If comments or suggestions are directly related to lesson content, please also feel free to file a GitHub issue.

 ### Information on how to contribute

-We currently are developing lessons on github.
+We are currently developing lessons on GitHub.

 [Information on how to contribute to lesson development](https://github.com/datacarpentry/lesson-template/blob/gh-pages/CONTRIBUTING.md)